 - Automotive factory workers.

 Over the years, the workers who made or regularly handled these products made by 3M were most at risk for exposure.
 Anyone who used the asbestos products or lived in homes with those products could have potentially inhaled the fibers, putting them at risk of developing mesothelioma or other related illnesses.

 Although 3M made various products containing asbestos, most of the lawsuits 3M faced were related to the company’s dust masks and respirators.
 These products did not contain asbestos, but they were used as a safety measure by workers, supposedly protecting them from inhaling dangerous materials and dust, including asbestos fibers.

-Workers have filed thousands of lawsuits against 3M concerning these masks and respirators.
+Workers have filed thousands of lawsuits against 3M concerning the faulty or mislabeled 8500 and 8710 masks and respirators.
 Workers claim the products did not give them adequate protection from asbestos exposure.
 Many claimed the dust masks were sold as protective gear for all toxic dust, and others claimed the respirators were faulty.

 Ultimately, 3M resolved approximately 300,000 lawsuits and totaled almost $300 million in settlements; however, the company could potentially face more lawsuits as people are diagnosed with asbestos-related illnesses later in life.